Skip to content

 GET /api/v1/al/auln-xxxxx?kwargs={"x":100,"y":"hello"}

-For ease of reading, the example shows content before URLEncode; actual URL parameters need to be URLEncoded
+For ease of reading, the example shows the content before URLEncode.
+Actual URL parameters need to be URLEncoded.

-In some cases, if HTTP requests with JSON bodies cannot be sent, parameters can be passed in a form similar to a Form submission, where field names are parameter names.
+In some cases, if an HTTP request with a JSON body cannot be sent, parameters can be passed in a manner similar to a Form submission, where each field name is the parameter name.

-Since Form submissions cannot distinguish between the string "100" and the integer 100, the parameters received by the function when called will all be strings, and the function needs to manually convert the parameter types.
+Since Form submissions cannot distinguish between the string "100" and the integer 100, the parameters received by the function when called are all strings.
+The function needs to perform type conversion on the parameters itself.

 Text Only